-DengueDengue is an infection caused by the dengue virus of which there are 4 different subtypes, the disease is transmitted by mosquitoes
+DengueDengue is an infection caused by the dengue virus of which there are four different subtypes.
+The disease is transmitted by mosquitoes

 Dengue is a viral disease transmitted by mosquitoes which predominantly feed between dawn and dusk.

 Symptoms of dengue can include high fever, muscle and joint pains, headache, nausea, vomiting and rash.